sparabu/eddie2/docs/uiux/EDDIE_UIUX_SPEC_MAIN.md

 ### View All Link
 - **Location**: Bottom of sidebar sections
-- **Description**: Link to view all items
+- **Description**: Link to expand/collapse complete list of items
 - **Properties**:
-  - Text: "View All"
+  - Text: "View All" (when collapsed) or "Show Less" (when expanded)
-  - Icon: Chevron right
+  - Icon: expand_more (when collapsed) or expand_less (when expanded)
-- **States**:
+- **Behavior**:
-  - Default: normal text color
+  - When clicked, toggles between showing all items or just the first 5
-  - Hover: slightly darker
+  - Changes text and icon based on current state
 - **Component ID**: `ViewAllLink`

 ### Error Handling Components